 By way of introduction, as the CEO of the Materials Processing Institute, I lead an independent research and technology organisation, specialising in the upscaling and commercialisation of new technologies.
-In this role I work with multinational materials and supply chain businesses throughout the World, including in the last year, Germany, China, India and USA.
+We work primarily with the materials and foundation industries, including the SME dense metals sector, where I also have a role as the Innovation lead for the UK Metals Council.
+Many of the companies I work with are UK based, but we also have a number of multinational clients in materials and supply chain businesses.
+In the last year this has seen myself and colleagues supporting businesses in Germany, China, India and USA, giving us an opportunity to compare how innovation is done in the UK, as compared with our international competitors.